open-xml-templating/docxtemplater/readme.md

         localImageCreator
-            Type: function(arg,callback) [function that returns an arrow] The function has to be customized only if you want to use the qrCode options.
+            Type: function(arg,callback) [function that returns an arrow] The function has to be customized only if you want to use the qrCode options (**qrCode=true**).
 When the qrcode text starts with **gen:**, the image is not going to be loaded by url but DocxGen calls localImageCreator with **arg**=full Text decoded.
 The callback needs to be called with the image Data:**callback(result)**, in plain/txt format (if you want to create it from a Data-URI, you can use JSZipBase64.decode(data) to decode a Data-URI to plain/txt)

             The default localImageCreator returns a red arrow, no matter what the arguments are: